-The Docker Containerizer launches all containers with the "mesos-" prefix (ie: mesos-abcdefghji), and also assumes all containers with the "mesos-" prefix is managed by the slave and is free to stop or kill the containers.
+The Docker Containerizer launches all containers with the "mesos-" prefix plus the slave id (ie: mesos-slave1-abcdefghji), and also assumes all containers with the "mesos-" prefix is managed by the slave and is free to stop or kill the containers.

 When launching the docker image as an Executor, the only difference is that it skips launching a command executor but just reaps on the docker container executor pid.

-Note that we currently default to host networking when running a docker image, to easier support running a docker image asn an Executor.
+Note that we currently default to host networking when running a docker image, to easier support running a docker image as an Executor.